Timber and Metals

 What will students learn?

 This qualification focuses on the design process and understanding how to develop products to successful outcomes.
 It develops students’ drawing and design skills, furthers their knowledge of technical products and will be biased towards natural and manufactured timbers.
+Approximately 70% of the course will be delivery of theory.
+The remaining 30% will involve students taking part in practical activities that will enhance their understanding of the course content.

 How will students be taught?